sajjadhossain/coding-exercises/docs/javascript/compareObjects.md

 [Read more on Objective 1...](#Objective-1)

 ### Objective 2
-Write a function that takes two objects as an input and returns the keys for differences between the objects.
+Write a function the takes two objects as an input and returns the keys for differences between the objects.

 **Input example** = `{ a: 1, b: 2, c: 3}, { a: 1, b: 1, c: 4}`